-Income, health, ability or desire to work and spousal need for health insurance are all factors in deciding if or when you retire.
+Daily Income needs, your current health, your ability, or desire to work, and needed health insurance for your spouse are all factors in deciding if, or when you retire.

-If you are going to continue working after your 65th birthday, and your employer has a creditable health and medication plan (employer paid health insurance), then you can delay applying for Part B and delay getting your monthly Social security check until after you retire.
+If you are going to continue working after your 65th birthday, and your employer has a creditable health and medication plan, then you can delay applying for Part B and delay getting your monthly Social security check until after you retire.

 When you do decide to retire and leave your employers health plan, you will have a 2-month period to select and enroll in a Medicare health plan.
 It is best to contact me me at least 2-months before your retirement date.